34 Most Common SoapUI Interview Questions and Answers

 For more info and examples, check out this article https://www.softwaretestinghelp.com/web-services-api-testing-tool-soapui-tutorial-1/

 Ans.
-Validating web services in only possible with WSDL document because to configure web services in SoapUI, WSDL document is mandatory.
+Validating web services is only possible with WSDL document because to configure web services in SoapUI, WSDL document is mandatory.
 If the WSDL document is not valid, SoapUI will throw an exception immediately.

 Q #8.
 What is UDDI?